vultisig/docs/user-actions/creating-a-vault.md

 ### Creating A Vault

 {% hint style="success" %}
-Remember - your devices must be open with Voltix, and connected on the same network/hotspot/internet.
+Remember - all your devices must be open with Voltix, and must be connected on the (i) same wifi network/ (ii) same hotspot network/ (iii) individual cellular network.
 If they are not fully connected, they will fail the KeyGen.
 {% endhint %}

 Get your devices ready and create a vault.&#x20;